Book an Appointment at Victoria, BC Office

-If you’re a new client interested in our counselling services, you are welcome to book a free consultation or first session with a therapist of interest.
+If you’re a new client interested in our counselling services, you are welcome to book a free consultation or first session with a therapist of interest, or get help being placed with a therapist that’s right for you by booking a free consult with our Intake team.
+A consultation with our Intake team is required for anyone wishing to access neurofeedback services.

 For assistance, please call our front desk at 250-389-2819.